Jackrwal/HAB-Landing-Finder/README.md

 URL is the URL of the habhub endpoint to use for predictions<br>
 e.g. http://predict.habhub.org/hourly/watnall/

+A list of known launch sites and associated predictor URL's is here: https://ukhas.org.uk/frontpage:radiosondes

 run `Python getHABLandingsInDistance.py --help` for further description of parameters.

 ### Linux Cron Job